Invad3rZIM/MarioKart8VehicleOptimizer/README.md

 # MarioKart8VehicleOptimizer

-I made this for my girlfriend Karelys so that we can beat MarioKart8 for Nintendo Switch.
+I made this for my girlfriend so that we can beat MarioKart8 for Nintendo Switch.

 This is part 1, a python program that parses html data ripped from a get request and formats it into the following schema

+Part 2 is going to be writing a frontend for it!
+This will be done in ReactJS

 ```
 name,speed,acceleration,weight,handling,traction/grip,mini-turbo,total